austnv/pychain/README.md

 ## In the plans
 - add visualization of the dynamics of changes in various variables: mining reward, mining difficulty, block generation time, etc
 . - prediction of dynamics using interpolation and regressions
-- In the future, I want to make this project a library in [PyPI](https://pypi.org/) to create your own blockchain :green_heart:
+- In the future, I want to make this project a library in [PyPI](https://pypi.org/) to create your own blockchain 💚